Checking your bank account regularly could save you money in more ways than one.

 - Account fees – are there any monthly account keeping fees?

 - Account access – are there branches or ATMs where you need them?
+If not, are Bank@Post services available where you can do basic bank transactions at selected Post Offices?

 - Contactless payments – do you have contactless payment options?